Kate Winslet’s dress is a tribute to simplicity

 Behind such a dress could not be others that were not Elizabeth Olsen’s own sisters, the famous twins Mary Kate and Ashley, that one fine day they decided to abandon acting to focus on their good work in fashion under the umbrella of their firm The Row.
 Only they were able to shine in this way the little one of the family, showing off the most extreme minimalism in what could have been their big night.
 And we say it could because, although she was nominated for an Emmy for Best Leading Actress in a Miniseries for her role in Disney + fiction, it was Kate Winslet who finally took home the award in this category but not before going on stage to pick it up dressed in a dress that was pure sophistication.

 His look also triumphed due to its sober character, although with different peculiarities.
-To start with the color, since hers was a plain design in rigorous black, slightly fitted to the body with short flowing tulle sleeves and a V-neckline.
+To begin with the color, since hers was a plain design in rigorous black, slightly fitted to the body with short flowing tulle sleeves and a V-neckline.
 It bore the seal of Giorgio armani and he followed very similar guidelines to those that rule in many of his stylistic choices for this type of event.
-All a way to corroborate that the winner of the statuette for her role in Mare of Eastown he knows very well what suits him and what he is comfortable with and does not hesitate to exploit it whenever he can.
+A whole way of confirming that the winner of the statuette for her role in Mare of Eastown he knows very well what suits him and what he is comfortable with and does not hesitate to exploit it whenever he can.

 Because, yes, even to make an ode to minimalism you have to take into account the multiple factors that come into play to change everything and that the outcome is not as expected.

-Same clean and inconspicuous pattern coordinates as Olsen and Winslet followed Olivia Colman and Emma Corrin although with remarkably different results.
-The first because perhaps he sinned in simplicity for an act like this with a dress with a Roksanda cape in which he could have allowed a more fanciful license and the second precisely the opposite.
+Same clean and discrete pattern coordinates as Olsen and Winslet followed Olivia Colman and Emma Corrin although with remarkably different results.
+The first because perhaps he sinned in simplicity for an act like this with a Roksanda cape dress in which he could have allowed a more fanciful license and the second precisely the opposite.

 More stories that may interest you